vstol/ReCodMod-RCM-Admintool/README.md

 # TO DO [RELEASE 30.NOVEMBER.2016 - 10.DECEMBER.2016] + new version v.4
 --------------------------------------------------------------

-+ Chat language translate.
++ Chat language translate in PM.
-+ Geo welcome with language tranlate.
++ Geo welcome with language tranlate in PM or public.

 user can change own language translate or off !lang ru for ON !lang 1 (for messages only) for OFF !lang 0 , !lang 2 (for server messages) !lang 3 (for all)